tf2pickup-pl/docs.tf2pickup.pl/docs/about.md

 ## The goal

-tf2pickup.pl is a place where any competitive Team Fortress 2 player can play a well-balanced match, ...
+tf2pickup.org is a service for every Team Fortress 2 competitive player to find their place.

 It is a place for the beginners to play with more experienced players and learn from them, as well as for those who have been playing competitive Team Fortress 2 for quite some time now and want to relax with their favorite game.